raspberrypilearning/flappy-parrot/en/step_2.md

 --- task ---

-Draw a black outline rectangle for the top pipe as shown:
+Draw a black outline rectangle for the top pipe as shown here:

 ![black rectangle for the pipe](images/flappy-pipes-rectangle.png)